 In particular, sapele excels as a neck tonewood, though it's also incorporated into hollowbody designs as a strong back and side material.

-Its tone offers a resonant low-end with articulate midrange and notable sparkle in the top-end.
+Its tone offers a resonant low end with an articulate midrange and notable sparkle in the top end.

 Is Sapele A Good Electric Guitar Body Tonewood?

 Mahogany is one of the most popular tonewoods for solidbody electric guitars, but sapele is rarely ever considered.
 Of course, it could be a viable choice, though on the heavy side.